adntob/CiscoHackathon2019/README.md

   <img src="images/webapps2.png" style="width: 40%; border: 1px solid #eee" />
 </div>

 User interface extensions allow you to add new UI elements to the Webex devices.
 For example, you can make panels with buttons for controlling the light in the room, adjusting the temperature, controlling the projector, or reporting technical problems.
 You can also add shortcuts to features that you frequently use on the video system.
+Web apps can also be added from here.

 The custom interfaces can be created easily with the drag and drop extensions editor from the web interface.
 When a user interacts with a widget, an event is generated that you can listen to in either a macro or with an external integration such as the jsxapi.
 Based on the id of the widget, you can then choose what actions to perform.